tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- Propose a method to generate counterfactual examples in a high dimensional setting.
 	- For **credit application prediction** via off-the-shelf interchangeable black-box classifiers.
 	- Propose to reweigh the distance between the features of an instance and its corresponding counterfactual with the inverse median absolute deviation
-* Multimodal explanations by predicting counterfactuality in videos
+* Multimodal explanations by predicting counterfactuality in videos ***(Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2019).***
 * Generating counterfactual explanations with natural language
 * Counterfactual explanations without opening the black box: Automated decisions and the GDPR.
 * Explaining machine learning classifiers through diverse counterfactual explanations.
 (2019)